thiscouldbebetter/rando-chrontendo/Readme.md

 Setup
 -----

-Follow the steps in the document Documentation/Running_Rando_Chrontendo.md to download the required files, set up the required Mastodon API keys, and start posting random frames
+Follow the steps in the document Documentation/Using_Rando_Chrontendo_to_Post_to_Mastodon.md to download the required files, set up the required Mastodon API keys, and start posting random frames.